2013 Stanley Cup playoffs: (3) Washington Capitals vs. (6) New York Rangers

 The Washington Capitals entered the playoffs as the third seed in the Eastern Conference by winning the Southeast Division with 57 points.
-The New York Rangers earned 56 points during the regular season to finish sixth overall in the Eastern Conference.
+The New York Rangers earned 56 points during the regular season, winning the tiebreaker over Ottawa in regulation + overtime wins (22 to 21) to finish sixth overall in the Eastern Conference.
 This was the eighth playoff meeting for these two teams, and the fourth in the last five years, with the Capitals having won four of the seven previous series.
-This was a rematch of the previous year's Eastern Conference Semifinals, which the Rangers won in seven games.
+This was a rematch of the previous year's Eastern Conference semifinals, which the Rangers won in seven games.
 New York won two of the three games in the regular season series.

 The Rangers advanced to the second round after soundly defeating the Capitals in game seven, 5–0.
-Game seven was the only one in the series in which the visiting team was the winner, and it was the first road win in a seventh game in franchise history for the Rangers.
+The home team won the first six games before the visiting team won game seven, and it was the first road win in a seventh game in franchise history for the Rangers.
 Washington scored three unanswered goals in the second period of game one to win, 3–1.
 In game two, Capitals defenceman Mike Green scored the only goal in the game at 08:00 of overtime.
 The Rangers then evened the series after recording back-to-back 4–3 victories in games three and four, aided by Derick Brassard's one goal and two assists in the former, and Carl Hagelin's one goal and two assists in the latter.
 Washington won game five, 2–1 on Mike Ribeiro's goal at 09:24 of overtime, while Brassard's second period goal proved to be the difference in New York's 1–0 win in game six.
 The Rangers then controlled game seven, winning 5–0, with five different players scoring for New York, and goalie Henrik Lundqvist stopping all 35 Washington shots in his second consecutive shutout.